 The term ‘negative gearing’ is about as Aussie as a sausage sizzle, with many Australian’s reducing their tax bill through property investment.
-Read on to find out how it works and if you should be jumping on board too.
+Read on to find out how negative gearing works and if you should invest in property to save tax too.

 Quite simply, negative gearing is where an investment costs you more to own than what it produces in income.
 In other words, it loses you money.
 What all the hype is about, however, is that you can claim that loss in your tax return and get some of it back.
 If you have a property that is depreciable, then you get back even more.
 In some circumstances, you may get enough back on your tax to cover all of your losses.

 You may be wondering how a property depreciates when all you read in the media is that property is going up.
 But depreciation is not about the value of the property decreasing, rather it’s the tax write off you get for the wear and tear on the property.
 For example, the carpets will eventually need replacing and you’ll want a lick of paint on the walls.

 You can claim the deterioration of these items early by getting a depreciation report from a quantity surveyor.
 This is a non-cash cost and can make the difference between a property costing you thousands of dollars per year and only a few hundred.
 You can even get this money back from the Australian Taxation Office (ATO) early and have your employer take less tax out of every pay so that you net more cash in your bank account.
 This alone has made property investment affordable for many people in the past.